-The official transport network map of Sofia is a bus map and metro map combined.
-It includes all the tram and trolleybus routes as well.
-Currently (autumn 2018), the latest available version is the one produced by the local bus operator in 2017.
-Labels are mostly in Hungarian with a few English ones too, but the route numbers are easy to see, so it’s a useful resource.
-The lines are helpfully colour-coded as follows:
+The official transport network map of Sofia (below) is a bus map and metro map combined.
+It includes all the tram and trolleybus routes and train stations too.
+The map was updated by the local public transport organisation in March 2021.
+Labels are mostly in Hungarian with few English ones, but the route numbers are easy to see and lines are helpfully colour-coded:

 Getting to the city from the airport